Snowflake-Labs/semantic-model-generator/README.md

 We currently leverage credentials saved as environment variables.
 Note, `host` is optional depending on your Snowflake deployment.

-1. To set these on a Mac:
+1. To set these on Mac OS/Linux:
 ```bash
 export SNOWFLAKE_ROLE="<your-snowflake-role>"
 export SNOWFLAKE_WAREHOUSE="<your-snowflake-warehouse>"